sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 Hellenic Bookservice, 91, Fortess Road, London, U.K., NW5 1AG

-Landscapes of Western Crete Jonnie Godfrey, Elizabeth Karslake (Photographer)
+Jonnie Godfrey, Elizabeth Karslake (Photographer)

 Part of the "Landscapes Countryside Guides" series, this pocket guide to Western Crete is designed to take visitors away from the tourist centres and out into the countryside, exploring by private or public transport, or on foot.
 It is divided into three sections: car tours (with a full colour pull-out touring map), picnics, and walks for all ages and abilities.
 The book contains up-to-date timetables for public transport and is illustrated in colour.
 Paperback

-The Cretan Journal Lear, Edward
+The Cretan Journal, Lear, Edward

 Fabulous reprint of Lear's sketchings and paintings of Crete during the 19th century.